 God’s Word is still the supreme authority on the subject of Christmas.
 There is power in the written and even more so in the spoken Word.
-As you celebrate the Lord’s birth, take time to read the aloud the Christmas Story as documented in the chronological account of the Nativity.
+As you celebrate the Lord’s birth, take time to read the the Christmas Story aloud.
+The following is the chronological account as documented in Scripture.

 THE MESSIANIC MESSENGER PROPHESIED—MALACHI 3:1

 And he will prepare the way before Me.